flexera-public/policy_templates/cost/aws/rightsize_ebs_volumes/README.md

 - Since savings is calculated based on list prices obtained from the AWS Pricing API, they will *not* take into account any Flexera adjustment rules or cloud provider discounts present in the Flexera platform.
 - The savings are displayed in the `Estimated Monthly Savings` column.
 - The incident message detail includes the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.
+- If the Flexera organization is configured to use a currency other than USD, the savings values will be converted from USD using the exchange rate at the time that the policy executes.

 ## Input Parameters